msyvr/ruray/README.md

 ## &#x1F386; a ray tracer written in rust &#x1F386;

 ### Usage
+Clone this (`msyvr/ruray`) repo, then:
 ```bash
 cargo run -- image-file-name-no-format
 ```

 ## Project objective
 Build a basic ray tracing engine to exercise my new Rust skills.
-Suggestions re making the code more idiomatic and performant are most welcome.

 #### Goal 0
 Write a slice of directly-computed pixels to an image format.
 No scene, just set up the render capability.